ewolff/microservice/README.md

 - Go to directory `microservice-demo` and run `mvn install` there
 - Change to the directory `docker` and run `vagrant up`
+- After `vagrant halt` and `vagrant up`the Docker containers won't be started.
+You can either run the containers manually at the shell with `vagrant ssh` or do a new provisioning using `vagrant provision` .
+Then the containers will be rebuild.

 The result should be: